Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 Before being able to petition for an expunction, petitioners should fulfill these criteria:

-• Pay all court-related costs and have proof for the same
+- Pay all court-related costs and have proof of the same

 To file for a petition for expunction:

-2. The exact process of filing varies by each expunction statute and links to the petition forms of each form of expunction can be found here.
+- The exact process of filing varies by each expunction statute and links to the petition forms of each petition forms for each type of expunction can be accessed conveniently.
 Each form will have an instruction sheet for each petition.

 It is possible to self-file for an expunction.
 However, due to the process being lengthy and quite complicated, any error in filing can lead to major delays in what is already a year-long process.
 Therefore, it is recommended to hire the services of an attorney.

-How To Locate Someone in a Federal Prison or North Carolina (NC) State Prison
+How To Locate Someone in a Federal Penitentiary or North Carolina State Prison

 Federal Prisoner Search

-Members of the public can locate federal inmates at the facility in Butner maintained by the Federal Bureau of Prisons (BPO) by querying the Federal Prison Inmate Locator.22
+Members of the public can locate federal inmates at the facility in Butner maintained by the Federal Bureau of Prisons (BOP) by querying the Federal Prison Inmate Locator.22

 This can be searched using either the last name of the offender or their BOP Register Number.
 Using this requires no fee and no need for registration.